 Being prepared for your trip and planning ahead can help you make the most of your national park visit.
 Here are a few things you can do:

-- Have a map handy and plan your visit ahead of time.
+- Have a map handy and plan your visit ahead of time and scope out the north and south rim of the park ahead of time.
 You can find free maps to download on the National Park Service website.
 Some national parks even have an app that you can download, but keep in mind that cell service can be spotty in some areas of the park.

 - Bring your own food and water.
 Lines for food can take up a good chunk of your day if you rely on park concessionaires.